Shivansps/ESP-UART-to-HTTP-console/README.md

 - Saving UART data to ran if no clients are connected, and sending it once a client connects. (warning, ESP-01/ESP8266 have limited ram and they will likely crash and reset once its full)

 ## Potential Issues
 This was developed to be able to read SBC UART port for debugging without having to attach a USB UART every time i wanted to do so or i would not have SSH access, and ESP-01 modules are excellent for this.
 While this can be effectively used as a remote UART console, it was never intended to be used for extended periods of time.
-There is no security, eveyone that can see the MCU IP can access to the console, and the websocket implementation is not exactly robust.
-There is no ping/pong or auto-reconnects if the connection is dropped.
-But it will warn you about it.
+There is no security, eveyone that can see the MCU IP can access to the console, and the websocket implementation is not exactly robust, there is no ping/pongs and only basic re-connect logic.

 Remember to check that the device you are attaching to uses 3.3v logic.